 Purpose of this Privacy and Security Notice

-On occasion our Clients may share their own real world driving footage with us so that we may process this data and prepare and produce scenes and simulation environments on their behalf.
+Clients may share their own real world driving footage with us so that we may process this data and prepare and produce scenes and simulation environments on their behalf.
 This footage may contain information relating to members of the public.
 We explain how we process this footage in our general privacy notice

 , which considers our broader use of real-world driving footage in greater detail.

 In order to provide you with access to our Platform, we need to collect minimal amounts of personal information about you.
-Aside from our collection of Platform Analytics (see below), we will only process the personal information you provide, strictly on behalf of our Clients (your employer) and in accordance with their instructions.
+Aside from our collection of Platform Analytics (see below), we will only process the personal information you provide, strictly on behalf of Clients (your employer) and in accordance with their instructions.
 This means, for the most part and for the purposes of applicable data protection laws, our role will be limited to that of a data processor.
-Your organisation, our Client, will be the party responsible for making decisions about how your personal information is processed (the data controller).
+Your organisation, the Client, will be the party responsible for making decisions about how your personal information is processed (the data controller).

 Platform Analytics and User Feedback

-We collect data about your use of the Platform and use platform analytics to understand how our Services are used so that we may improve them.
-From time to time we may also ask you to give feedback on the Platform and our Services on a voluntary basis.
+We collect data about your use of our Platform and use platform analytics to understand how our Services are used so that we may improve them.
+From time to time we may also ask you to give feedback on our Platform and our Services on a voluntary basis.
 To the extent possible all of this information will be aggregated and anonymised to ensure you cannot be identified by such information.
 We will be the party responsible for making decisions about how your personal information is processed (the data controller) in respect of this information.

 If you have any questions about your personal information, how we look after it or if there are any changes to your personal information, please contact us using our contact details below:Email address: email@example.comPostal address: